meleu/meleudotdev/blog/The best way I found to learn Ruby.md

 In practice, the Ruby Koans are broken tests.
 They're intentionally broken so you can look at the code and "easily" figure out how to fix it.

-Here's an example of one of the most basic one (the `__` double underscore is where you need to put something to fix the test):
+Here's an example of one of the introductory koans (the `__` double underscore is where you need to put something to fix the test):
 ```ruby
 # To understand reality, we must compare our expectations against
 # reality.